ctu-mrs/mrs_rviz_plugins/src/coverage_path_planning/README.md

 Known issues:
  - generatePath() does not add heading to the references
  - getIntersection() may return invalid result due to inaccuracy of float type.
- - findPath() seems to return not optimal sequence of cells even considering how the DFS goes
- - If partition is too small, no coverage path is planned within it.
  - If critical point is not already in the polygon (i.e. lies on one of the edges), behaviour is undefined.